servicefoundry/docker-ipaas/README.md

-# iPaaS Image for Service Foundry Platform
+# iPaaS Docker Image for Service Foundry Platform

 It is Apache NiFi, plus: